HURG-IIDX/Noteskin-Workshop-Cel-and-Metal/README.md

 This noteskin was made primarily for ITGMania, but it should work with other versions of modern Stepmania.

+For this noteskin to look its best, please set your texture resolution to the highest setting (2048).
+Some textures use this resolution and will look degraded on lower settings.

 Customization options:

 -----------------------------------Arrows-----------------------------------